 The following areas of general research have been identified and the groups will be working within these contexts:-

-The origins of Thornton le Street including geological and landscape history; early evidence of human activity or settlement nearby, Domesday and Torentun.
+The origins of Thornton-le-Street including geological and landscape history; early evidence of human activity or settlement nearby, Domesday and Torentun.

 The evolution of the road network in and around Thornton le Street including earliest routes through the Vale of Mowbray, Brawith the broad ford, the significance of parish boundaries, roman road?, medieval passage, farm tracks to turnpike, modern day.
 Please view our videos available on the homepage or on our youtube channel for more insights into medieval Thornton-le-Street.